Home / How super works / Contributing to super / Making superannuation contributions: Super for beginners guide

 By making a salary-sacrifice contribution, you are reducing your taxable income and, potentially, how much tax you pay.
 This can be worthwhile if you pay more than 15% tax on your last dollar of income, as instead of paying your higher marginal rate of tax on your salary or wages, you only pay 15% tax on your super contribution.
 (If your total income plus concessional contributions is over $250,000, you have to pay an additional 15% on some or all of your super contributions.)

 Your employer is required to pay the amount you decide to salary sacrifice from your salary or wages on top of the SG contribution they are required by law to pay.
-Legislation introduced from 1 January 2020 made it illegal for employers to use your salary-sacrifice contributions to reduce the amount of SG they were required to pay into your super account.
+Legislation introduced from 1 January 2020 made it illegal for employers to use your salary-sacrifice contributions to reduce the amount of SG they are required to pay into your super account.

-5. Personal contributions for which you claim a tax deduction
+4. Personal contributions for which you claim a tax deduction

 For many years, employees could not make this type of contribution into their super account.
 These contributions were only available to the self-employed, as they didn’t have an employer making super contributions on their behalf.